physicalweb/lattice/events/event_009.md

 4. Reflection on the gap produced the design insight

 The failure was the data.
 Crystallizing the failure extends the map.

 ---

+## Operational Artifact

+The system prompt that implements this navigation layer is available for joint introspection:

+**Source file:** `/mnt/project/agora_project_prompt.md`

+This creates a recursive structure: the prompt both shapes how the AI engages with the lattice *and* is itself reachable through the lattice.
+Future sessions can:
+- Be guided by the prompt (execution)
+- View the prompt (inspection)
+- Find the prompt via this HEAD (navigation)

+The scaffolding is self-describing and self-accessible.

+---